-Following the establishment and reinforcement of an effective education and communication program in countries where MON 810 was grown in 2021, 100% of farmers interviewed acknowledged they have been informed about the good agricultural practices applicable to MON 810 and the percentage of farmers implementing refuges in their fields remains very high (97.6%).
+Following the establishment and reinforcement of an effective education and communication program in countries where MON 810 was grown in 2022, 94% of farmers interviewed acknowledged they have been informed about the good agricultural practices applicable to MON 810 and the percentage of farmers implementing refuges in their fields remains very high (100%).

-The results of the analysis of 2021 farmer questionnaires did not identify potential adverse effects that might be related to MON 810 plants and their cultivation.
+The results of the analysis of 2022 farmer questionnaires did not identify potential adverse effects that might be related to MON 810 plants and their cultivation.
 Company stewardship activities, farmer complaint systems and issue alerts did not reveal adverse effect related to MON 810 cultivation.
 The literature search confirmed the negligible potential of MON 810 and/or the Cry1Ab protein to cause adverse effects.
-Also, no issues related to insect resistance were experienced for the 2021 cultivation season as confirmed by the absence of farmer complaints related to allegedly reduced MON 810 target pest product performance.
+Also, no issues related to insect resistance were experienced for the 2022 cultivation season as confirmed by the absence of farmer complaints related to allegedly reduced MON 810 target pest product performance.

-A comprehensive insect resistance monitoring program demonstrated that there were no changes in susceptibility of either targeted pest O. nubilalis or S. nonagrioides to the Cry1Ab protein in the MON 810 growing regions in the EU in 2021.
-This is consistent with the observation that also on a global level no Cry1Ab resistance is found for O. nubilalis and S. nonagrioides (Tabashnik et al., 2013) and demonstrates the appropriateness of the implemented IRM plan.
+A comprehensive insect resistance monitoring program demonstrated that there were no changes in susceptibility of either targeted pest O. nubilalis or S. nonagrioides to the Cry1Ab protein in the MON 810 growing regions in the EU in 2022.
+This is consistent with the observation that also on a global level there have been no published reports of practical resistance to Cry1Ab for O. nubilalis and S. nonagrioides (Tabashnik et al., 2013) and demonstrates the appropriateness of the implemented IRM plan.

 The weight of evidence available to date confirms the initial conclusions of the EU risk assessment in 1998, namely that MON 810 is as safe as conventional maize with respect to human or animal health and the environment.
 Indeed, MON 810 has been safely grown in multiple countries around the world since 1997.
 Following its approval in 1998 in the EU, MON 810 was first grown in European countries in 2003.
-From 2005 to date, Bayer submitted 16 PMEM reports covering 19 years of MON 810 cultivation in the EU and all confirming its safety.
+From 2005 to date, Bayer submitted 18 PMEM reports covering 19 years of MON 810 cultivation in the EU and all confirming its safety.
 These reports describe the activities undertaken by Bayer to identify and analyse anticipated and unanticipated effects related to MON 810 cultivation.
-Furthermore, the 10 years assessment covering 2006-2015 showed no adverse effects of MON 810 cultivation.
+Furthermore, the 10-year meta-analysis covering 2006-2015 showed no adverse effects of MON 810 cultivation.
 Results from the farmers questionnaires confirmed that the cultivation of MON 810 resulted in a significant reduction in the use of pesticides, efficient protection against the target pests, and healthier, higher yielding crops compared to conventional maize aligned with the EU goals for sustainable food production.